maci0/The-Guild-1-HookDLLs/README.md

    - Unzip this file.
 Inside the `release/` directory, you'll find the DLLs and the injector executable.

 2. **Prepare the game:**
-   - Make a backup of your original `kernel32.dll` and `ws2_32.dll` in the game directory (if present).
+   - Make a backup of your previous `hook_kernel32.dll` and `hook_ws2_32.dll` in the game server directory (if present).
-   - Place the built proxy DLLs (`hook_kernel32.dll`, `hook_ws2_32.dll`, etc.) into the game directory, renaming them to match the original DLL names if you want to directly replace them, or use them as side-loaded hooks.
+   - Place the built proxy DLLs (`hook_kernel32.dll`, `hook_ws2_32.dll`, etc.) into the game server directory.

 3. **Using the Injector:**
-   - Run `injector.exe` with the path to the game executable and the DLLs you want to inject.
-For example:
+   - Run `injector.exe` (recommended in the game dircetory) with the PID of the gane exe and the pathes to the DLLs you want to inject.
+If starting the injector in the game directory, for example:
      ```sh
-     injector.exe "C:\Path\To\Guild.exe" hook_server.dll hook_ws2_32.dll hook_kernel32.dll
+     injector.exe PIDofExe server/hook_server.dll server/hook_ws2_32.dll server/hook_kernel32.dll
      ```
    - The injector can also attach to a running process by PID if needed.
+   - It is recommended to use the provided bat files due to conveniene reasons

 4. **Start the game:**
+   - Place the bat file and injector exe in the game dir and execute the bat file with admin rights
-   - Launch the game as usual, or use the injector to start it in a suspended state and inject the hooks before resuming.
+   - Launch the game as usual to get PID and use the injector as described above.

-**Note:**
-- Some anti-cheat or DRM systems may detect DLL injection as suspicious.
-Use responsibly and always keep backups of original game files.
-- For advanced usage (e.g., custom exports, debugging), refer to the `.def` files in `docs/` and adjust your build or injection process as needed.
-- If you encounter issues, simply remove the DLLs and injector to restore the original game state.

 ## More background
 - The multiplayer instability in The Guild 1 is due to the lack of packet loss handling in the original `server.dll`.